 About These Prints

-All images were taken with one of two cameras - a Nikon F100 35mm film camera or a Nikon D2X digital camera.
-Lenses used on both cameras include the Nikkor AF-S-DX 12-24mm, AF-S 17-28mm, AF-D 28-105mm, and VR-AF-D 80-400mm.
+All images were taken with one of three cameras - a Nikon F100 35mm film camera, a Nikon D2X digital camera, or a Nikon D7000 digital camera.
+Lenses used on all three cameras include the Nikkor AF-S-DX 12-24mm, AF-S 17-28mm, AF-D 28-105mm, and VR-AF-D 80-400mm, as well as a Tokina ATX Pro12-24mm.
 A Canon 500D close-up lens was used in conjunction with the 80-400mm lens for some close-up images.